g1patil/personal-site/content/jobs/PamperedChef/index.md

 - Worked Hybris eCommerce platform for full user shopping experience.
 - Built the APIs for cart and order management service.
 - Implemented the new feaures for better user experience using AngularJS.
+- Build the application using BDD approach.
+Involved in full SDLC .